At the Trust, we are thankful for our grantees and partners who are working on the front lines of this pandemic.

 Resources for families

-NC Remote Learning.
+NC Remote Early Learning (Pre-K – Grade 2).
 Access lessons and activities by age and grade, plus tips for talking with kids about the virus.

 Tips for Parents (en Español). ¿Cómo hablar con los niños sobre el #COVID19 ?
 Encuentra aquí una guía útil y en español, para que como padre, o en otro rol, puedas hablar del coronavirus con los más pequeños.